iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 ~~~

 By default, Rails apps are configured to use the UTC time zone.
 This also
-happens to be the time zone (or lack there of) the database stores things in.
+happens to be the time zone (or lack thereof) that the database stores things in.

 Due to this coincidence, using the input times as strings works fine when sent
 directly to the database.
 That is, they match the database's format and return
 the expected results without having to cast the values.
 Unfortunately, the
-database doesn't expect to be given zoned times in this query...
+database doesn't expect to be given zoned times in this query.

 ### Our Grand Disappointment